-Calgary, AB furniture maker Seth Christou on sketching, woodworking books and cringing at his past designs.
+Calgary, Alberta furniture maker Seth Christou on sketching, woodworking books and cringing at his past designs.

 Q & A with Seth Christou

 Built for a client, this black walnut coffee table design has each leg offset from the end of the table at a different distance so it’s not symmetrical.